nfdi4plants/nfdi4plants.github.io/src/content/docs/README.md

-# TODOs

-## web components

-- de-couple knowledgebase from static page
-- structure content, e.g.
-  - docs
-  - training
-  - tutorial

-- create layout `landing`

-## How to

-- author (new) content
-- edit / suggest changes to existing content
-  - pull request
-  - assign article author to review changes
-  - yaml key: github username
-- test before push

-## github mechanisms

-- pull request template

-## others

-- commenting in documents
-  - public, but not visible
-- "public" vs. visible

-# How-to Knowledgebase
+# How-to "Knowledge base"

 ## Introduction

-The Knowledgebase is built on [nfdi-web-components](https://nfdi4plants.github.io/web-components-docs/) and will fit all **markdown** content into this "framework".
+The DataPLANT knowledge base is built on [nfdi-web-components](https://nfdi4plants.github.io/web-components-docs/) and will fit all **markdown** content into this "framework".

-For a general introduction to writing markdown, see:
+For a general introduction to writing markdown, see: [Markdown tutorial](tutorials/markdown.md) and references therein.

+The knowledge base is structured into three sections.

 ### Authoring content